christen-reinhart/ops-reading-notes/ops-401/401Career/401Career_Class15.md

 ## Targeted job search?
 A: Learn more about the company and how their values align with yours.

-B: You can just apply to a bunch of companies and use the shotgun blast approach.
+B: You can just apply to a bunch of companies and use the shotgun blast approach and this can work, but may not be as affective.

 C: Knowing someone or meeting someone through networking can make a huge difference and up your chances tremendously.